-The proposed way of measuring the soccer game enables a multi-layer decomposition of its dynamics from macro level (a full match) to meso (clusters of players, transitions and teams), to micro (individual players), as exemplified by the information presented, respectively, in figures \ref{fig:3}, \ref{fig:9}, and \ref{fig:8}.
-This enriches the information that can be extracted, helpful to evaluate the dynamics generated by individual players, but also cluster changes experienced during a clustering transition, which can be helpful to understand which sets of players are more prevalent, how they change and how they impact the overall match dynamics.
+The proposed way of measuring the soccer game enables a multi-layer decomposition of its dynamics from macro level (a full match) to meso (clusters of players, transitions and teams), to micro (individual players).
+This enriches the information that can be extracted, helpful to evaluate the dynamics generated by individual players, but also by sets of interacting players, which can uncover which players' structures are more prevalent, how they change and how they impact the overall match dynamics.
 It is also possible to inspect which simplex transitions a player is involved in, and split his contribution among simplex transitions as shown in figure \ref{fig:4}.
 An aggregation of all simplex transition charts provides a full view of a complete match.

 As we stated in the introduction, this study is essentially descriptive in nature.
 This does not mean that the measurements we presented cannot be used for performance analysis.
 We should however be aware of what the authors in \cite{David2015} stated: ``A greater number of sprints by individuals in a team, amount of ball-related activities, or distance covered had no association with the probability of winning matches''.
 It is true that our method avoids ``unproductive'' intensity, such as sprints that do not change relative positioning, or, other technical actions that do not increase the agency possibilities a player enjoys.
 However, given the impact of fatigue, instead of using directly $\mathit{VI}$ as introduced, considering its rate to player and team's work, could intuitively produce a more faithful predictor of performance.